 It isn't available everywhere.
 You have to check availability in your area.

 Read More From Delishably

-Because groceries will be dropped at your door, you have to remember to watch out for them.
+Because groceries will be dropped at your door, you must remember to watch out for them.
 This is especially important if the weather is warm and you've ordered meat and frozen foods.
-You will get an email letting you know your order is out for delivery and when it's been dropped off.
+I get an email and text message telling me when my order is out for delivery and when it has been dropped off.

 An environmental downside is that lot of packaging is used.
 My most recent order came in five paper bags.
 I also regularly order groceries from Target for pickup.
 At Target, three bags would have been used for all the items that came in five bags from Fresh.
 Two of those bags had insulated bag liners inside to protect perishable items.
 That's seven bags for about 20 items.
 All the bags are recyclable, but it's still a lot of waste.